mkg20001/nodestyle/README.md

 # NodeStyle
-Node.JS like APIs for Java
+NodeJS like APIs for Java

 *This project is WIP - not all APIs are supported yet and more will come soon*